 So, after playing with this all afternoon, and spending hours on the phone chatting with Debbie and Barbie, and emailing back and forth with Patty, I'm compelled to search out the definitions of cousins.
 You know, first cousin, second cousin, removed, etc. Here's how to figure it out (from Wikipedia):

-Step 1: To work out if two people are first, second, or third cousins, count back the generations to their common ancestor.
+The name of the cousinship is not determined by oneself, but rather is always determined by the generational level of the individual most closely related to the ancestor in common.
+Cousinship is actually a description of three individual's relationships with each other.
+Oneself, the cousin, and the ancestor in common.
+The following assumes there are no double cousins: Step 1: To work out if two people are first, second, or third cousins, count back the generations to their common ancestor.
 For example, if the common ancestor is one's grandmother, that is two generations.
 If it is one's great-grandmother, that is three generations.

 Step 2: Take the closest descendant of the common ancestor.
 For example, if one of the cousins is a great-great-grandchild (four generations) and the other is a grandchild, just consider the grandchild for now.